icprog/sw_sncn_motorcontrol_ethercat_kit/doc_hw_quickstart/hw_quickstart.rst

    Required components and assembly parts

-It is recommended to start assembly from the IFM Drive DC 100 board.
+It is recommended to start assembly from the *SOMANET IFM Drive DC 100* board.
 Place the long metal screws in two holes as shown in image below.
 Use 4 mm metal spaces between the IFM and the Core modules.

 .. figure:: images/assembly_p1.jpg
    :width: 300px